You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

-and the four jhanas of the formless realm.
-And those jhanic practices were derived from yogic practices in India in the day of Buddha, time of Buddha, in early pre-Christian times.
-They formed a...
-Buddha and the Arhats used those practices and developed a strictly Buddhist type of meditation out of that until we have today what we call Zazen.
-Jhana became Dhyana in Sanskrit,
+sequence of practices called the four dhyanas of the form realm and the four jhanas of the formless realm.
+And those jhanic practices were derived from yogic practices in India in the day of Buddha, time of Buddha, and in early pre-Christian times.
+And they formed a...
+Buddha and the Arhats used those practices and developed a strictly Buddhist type of meditation out of that.
+Until we have today what we call Zazen, jhana became dhyana in Sanskrit, and then it became chana in China.

-and then it became Channa in China.
-And when Buddhism came to Japan, Channa was transliterated into Zen, Zenna.
-So, Zen is a kind of short form of Zenna, and Chan is a short form of Channa, which means Dhyana, which means jhana.
-So the jhanas of the Theravada school do have, form the basis of our Buddhist approach to meditation.
-But those steps, those eight steps, or two sets of four steps, are not strictly followed. and you can read them, you can study those.
+And when Buddhism came to Japan, chana was transliterated into zen, zena.
+Zen is a kind of short form of Zen-na, and Chan is a short form of Chan-na, which means Dhyana, which means jhana.
+So the jhanas of the Theravada school do have formed the basis of our Buddhist approach to meditation.
+But those steps, those eight steps, or two sets of four steps, are not strictly followed.
+And you can read them, you can study those.
+In most meditation texts, Buddhist texts that deal with meditation, you can see what those steps are.

-In most meditation texts, or texts, Buddhist texts that deal with meditation, you can see what those steps are.
 Ron talked about them in his talk on Monday.
-The sixth patriarch, in China, Huineng, defined dhyana as imperturbability, imperturbable mind.
+The sixth patriarch in China, Hui Nung, defined dhyana as imperturbability, imperturbable mind.
 And he equated it with prajna and with samadhi.
-So when we talk about dhyana, We also have to talk about prajna and we also have to talk about samadhi.
+So when we talk about dhyana, we also have to talk about prajna, and we also have to talk about samadhi.
 So when we talk about dhyana as a paramita, it's prajnaparamita of dhyana.
+Dhyana, prajnaparamita.

 [05:46]